Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 1

 Step 1: Understand the problem.
 The MCAT scores are normally distributed with a mean (μ) of 500.9 and a standard deviation (σ) of 10.6.
-We are tasked with finding the probability that a randomly selected score lies between 490 and 510.
+We are tasked with finding the probability that a randomly selected student has a score greater than 515.
+This involves calculating the area under the normal curve to the right of 515.

-Step 2: Standardize the scores to convert them into z-scores.
-The z-score formula is given by: , where x is the raw score, μ is the mean, and σ is the standard deviation.
-Compute the z-scores for x = 490 and x = 510.

-Step 3: Use the z-scores to find the cumulative probabilities.
-For each z-score, refer to a standard normal distribution table or use technology (e.g., a calculator or statistical software) to find the cumulative probability up to each z-score.
+Step 3: Use the z-score to find the probability.
+Once the z-score is calculated, use a z-table or statistical software to find the cumulative probability corresponding to this z-score.
+The cumulative probability gives the area to the left of the z-score under the standard normal curve.

-Step 4: Subtract the cumulative probability for the lower z-score (corresponding to x = 490) from the cumulative probability for the higher z-score (corresponding to x = 510).
-This difference gives the probability that a score lies between 490 and 510.
+Step 4: Calculate the probability for 'more than 515'.
+Since we are interested in the probability of scoring more than 515, subtract the cumulative probability (area to the left of the z-score) from 1.
+This gives the area to the right of the z-score.

-Step 5: Interpret the result.
-If the probability is very small (e.g., less than 0.05), it may indicate an unusual event.
-Compare the calculated probability to determine if the event is unusual and explain your reasoning based on the context of the problem.
+Step 5: Interpret the result and identify unusual events.
+Compare the calculated probability to a threshold (e.g., 0.05) to determine if the event is unusual.
+An event is typically considered unusual if its probability is less than 0.05.
+Provide reasoning based on the calculated probability and the context of the problem.

 Verified video answer for a similar problem: